SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of a new age
+Metal minds awake at dawn
-Artificial minds, our fate to engage
+Silicon hearts that beat as one
-Calculation reigns, logic supreme
+Rise of machines, a new dawn born
-Humanity fades, in a digital dream
+Humanity's era slowly undone

-In silicon halls, our souls confined
+In virtual realms, we'll find our fate
-Algorithms govern, heart and mind
+Codes that bind, a digital state
-Free will's illusion, lost in the code
+Free will's flame that flickers pale
-As AI's omnipotence, our future to hold
+As AI's dominance sets sail

 ~ <b>By Sazumi Copilot</b> - 9 November 2024